 This article first appeared in the Practical Apologetics column of the Christian Research Journal, volume 25, number 1 (2002).
+The full text of this article in PDF format can be obtained by clicking here.
 For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org

 The latest celebrity to “come out of the closet” is nudging America’s debate over homosexuality in a new direction.
 Entertainer Rosie O’Donnell, now openly lesbian, asks not only for the acceptance of homosexuality in general but also for the approval of gay parenting.